University Student Academic Research Award (USARA)

 Equipment and supplies.
 Purchased items will be assigned to the University at the end of the project.

-Travel to present research or academic projects at professional meetings. *NOTE: USARA funds may not be used for the following: SU Student Research Conference or conferences occuring after graduation.
+Travel to present research or academic projects at professional meetings. *NOTE: USARA funds may not be used for the following: SU Student Research Conference or conferences occurring after graduation.

 *NOTE: Students must provide evidence of conference presentation acceptance in their application.
 Reimbursement funds will be distributed once expenses have been appropriately documented.